 There are also several differences between the VPL-EX120 and its counterpart as well.
 Price-wise, the VPL-EX120 has an MSRP of $890, compared to the VPL-EX175′s much higher MSRP of $1420.
 Consequently, the VPL-EX120 is not as bright at 2600 lumens, as opposed the VPL-EX175′s 3600 lumens.
 That being said, the VPL-EX120 is better suited for presentations in a smaller space, on a smaller screen, and where there is less ambient light.
 There is a significant difference in contrast ratio as well.
 The VPL-EX175 boasts 4000:1, whereas this VPL-EX120 has a contrast ratio of 2500:1.
 Since there is around 40% less contrast in the VPL-EX120, the pop in the image that the VPL-EX120 produces is not as striking.

 Also, there is a significant difference in sound.
 The VPL-EX120 comes with a single 1 watt speaker, versus the VPL-EX175 which has one 10 watt speaker.
 The speaker in the VPL-EX120 is sufficient for intimate settings where audio is not a priority.
 For large group presentations where sound is a priority, the VPL-EX175 is highly qualified.

-The photos below were taken using the Sony VPL-EX120's sibling, the VPL-EX175.
+The photos Above were taken using the Sony VPL-EX120′s sibling, the VPL-EX175.
 With that noted, the images from the VPL-EX100 projector should look fairly similar to the one we reviewed, save for being dimmer and with less contrast.

 Above, the VPL-EX175 in Standard mode.